Sharly-Chess/sharly-chess.github.io/docs/getting-started/installation-mac.en.md

 ## Running _Sharly Chess_

-To start the application, simply double-click the _Sharly Chess_ applications inside the version folder.
+To start the application, simply double-click the _Sharly Chess_ application inside the version folder.

 When run for the first time it will open your default web browser to display the _Sharly Chess_ interface with the opportunity to configure your preferences.